SimeonHristov99/random_coding/README.md

 Each point where the rings and the radials intersect can be described by a "web coordinate".
 Our friendly jumping spider is resting and minding his own spidery business at web-coordinate spider.
 An inattentive fly bumbles into the web at web-coordinate fly and gets itself stuck.
 Your task is to calculate and return the distance the spider must jump to get to the fly.

+## Task 68

+Implement the mod operator without using the mod operator.